ros-navigation/docs.nav2.org/configuration/packages/nav2_controller-plugins/simple_goal_checker.rst

   ==== =======

     Description
         Enable symmetric goal orientation acceptance.
 When enabled, the robot accepts the goal as reached when oriented at either the goal orientation or the goal orientation + 180°.
 This is useful for symmetric robots (e.g., differential drives with sensors on both ends) that can navigate equally well in forward and backward directions.
-See :ref:`symmetric_yaw_tolerance_guide` for detailed information.
+See :ref:`tuning` for detailed information.